viewing Apigee X documentation.

-You can get a more granular view of the data for an individual table cell by simply clicking the the cell.
-This displays the distributions of the cell data by several different attributes.
+You can get a more granular view of the data for an individual table cell by clicking the cell.
+This displays the distribution of the cell data by several different attributes.

 To see an example of this, first select Region in the Graphs menu to display the table shown below.

 In the data for this example, there is just one region,

 If there were data for other regions, you would see additional rows in the table.